pricardo03/azure-docs.es-es/articles/azure-stack/azure-stack-update-1804.md

 Los siguientes son problemas conocidos posteriores a la instalación de la compilación **20180513.1**.

 #### <a name="portal"></a>Portal
+- <!-- 1272111 - IS --> After you install or update to this version of Azure Stack, you might not be able to view Azure Stack scale units in the Admin portal.
+  Solución alternativa: use PowerShell para ver información acerca de las unidades de escalado.
+Para más información, consulte el contenido de [ayuda](https://docs.microsoft.com/powershell/azure/azure-stack/overview?view=azurestackps-1.3.0) del módulo de Azure Stack 1.3.0.

+- <!-- 2332636 - IS -->  When you use AD FS for your Azure Stack identity system and update to this version of Azure Stack, the default owner of the default provider subscription is reset to the built-in **CloudAdmin** user.
+  Solución alternativa: para resolver este problema después de instalar esta actualización, use el paso 3 del procedimiento [Automatización de desencadenador para configurar la relación de confianza de proveedor de notificaciones en Azure Stack](azure-stack-integrate-identity.md#trigger-automation-to-configure-claims-provider-trust-in-azure-stack-1) para restablecer el propietario de la suscripción de proveedor predeterminado.

+- <!-- TBD - IS ASDK --> Some administrative subscription types are not available.
+When you upgrade Azure Stack to this version, the two subscription types that were [introduced with version 1804](#new-features) are not visible in the console.
+This is expected.
+The unavailable subscription types are *Metering subscription*, and *Consumption subscription*.
+These subscription types are visible in new Azure Stack environments beginning with version 1804 but are not yet ready for use.
+You should continue to use the *Default Provider* subscription type.

 - <!-- TBD -  IS ASDK -->The ability [to open a new support request from the dropdown](azure-stack-manage-portals.md#quick-access-to-help-and-support) from within the administrator portal isn’t available.
 Instead, use the following link:
     - Para sistemas integrados de Azure Stack. use https://aka.ms/newsupportrequest.